shiftonelabs/laravel-sqs-fifo-queue/README.md

 The `key` and `secret` config options may be omitted if using one of the alternative options for providing AWS credentials (e.g. using an AWS credentials file).
 More informataion about this is available in the [AWS PHP SDK guide here](https://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html).

+#### AWS STS Session Token

+The `'token' => env('AWS_SESSION_TOKEN'),` config option may be added if you need to specify an AWS STS temporary session token in the config.
+This is needed for some specific environments, such as AWS Lambda.

 ## Usage

 For the most part, usage of this queue driver is the same as the built in queue drivers.
 There are, however, a few extra things to consider when working with Amazon's SQS FIFO queues.